 Experience teaching adult learners online and in higher education is strongly preferred.

-This position is specifically to teach at our Honolulu, HI location
+This position is specifically to teach at our San Antonio, TX location.

 Preferred Education and Experience

 Terminal degree in English or related field from an accredited institution of higher learning.

 Cover letter highly preferred

 If selected, candidates with international degrees may be required to submit a translation/degree evaluation from a NACES approved vendor.

 UMGC—one of 12 degree-granting institutions in the University System of Maryland (USM)—is a mission-driven institution with seven core values that guide us in all we do.
 At the top of the list is "Students First,” and we strive to do just that for our 90,000 students at home and abroad.
 From its start in 1947, UMGC has demonstrated its commitment to adult learners.
 We recognize that adult students need flexibility and options.
 UMGC is proud to be a global, 24-hour, institution of higher learning.

 The typical UMGC student is an adult learner juggling a career, family, and other priorities.
 Roughly 80% work full time, half are parents, and half are minority students.
 They are continuing their education to better themselves, their families, and their professional opportunities.
 UMGC is also a leading higher education provider to the U.S. military, enrolling 55,000 active-duty service members, reservists, National Guard members, veterans, and family members annually.
 We are proud of our military heritage and are committed to this service.

 UMGC is committed to helping students achieve success not only with us, but also in their professional fields.
 As a result, we actively seek faculty members who are scholar-practitioners: professionals who are actively and successfully engaged in their field who additionally wish to help the next generation of professionals grow in their knowledge and expertise through education.
 Your role as an adjunct faculty member will be to: